-Darunavir is an antiviral medication in a group of HIV medicines called protease (PRO-tee-ayz) inhibitors.
-Darunavir prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Darunavir is a protease (PRO-tee-ayz) inhibitor.
+Darunavir is an antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.

 Darunavir is used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
 Darunavir is not a cure for HIV or AIDS.

 Darunavir may also be used for purposes not listed in this medication guide.

 What are the possible side effects of darunavir (Prezista)?